 About the Booksellers

 We encourage folks to support their local bookstore whenever possible.
-We also understand there are circumstances when larger retailers are preferred.
-For quick reference, we've included links where you can view and purchase books from a large retailer (Amazon) or a small Maine bookstore (hello hello books).
+For quick reference, we've included links where you can view and purchase books from a small Maine bookstore (hello hello books).

 hello hello books is an independently-owned bookstore located in downtown Rockland, Maine and has set up their website to include these booklists for easy ordering. hello hello is also a proud supporter of OUT Maine.
 Clicking the logo below brings you to hello hello's OUT Maine booklist page in its online store.